davarbla/mangrove-core/README.md

 This package contains the Solidity implementation of Mangrove as well as deployment and governance scripts.

-# Documentation

-If you are looking for the Mangrove developer documentation, the site to go to is [docs.mangrove.exchange](https://docs.mangrove.exchange).

 # Use as a foundry dependency